 Some good sites online for antique French chairs are Etsy, Ebay, and 1st Dibs.
 I’ve also known designer friends to find them in thrift shops or Goodwill stores.
 But if you’re in a hurry, don’t want used, or simply don’t love the “chase,” then one of these might just fill the bill!

 - I love the size and slightly updated version of this one.

-- The straight back of this chair creates a modern silhouette and I love the pale wood.
+- The straight back of this chair creates a modern silhouette.

 - This feels fresh and classic at the same time!

 - This is the essence of a classic French bergère.

 - Love the nail head trim on this chair!

 - The pretty striped fabric on this one keeps it interesting.

 - And this chair is so unique with it’s gray color mixed with burlap.

 - This classic French accent chair is a steal!